imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 will populate it with static rules for each topology.
 Each rule will map an IP address to the MAC address and output port for the next hop.
-Four registers for handling four variables, and a multicast table with one entry for the spanning tree, which the control plane will populate it with static rules for each topology.
+Four registers for handling four variables, and a multicast table with one entry for the distribution tree, which the control plane will populate it with static rules for each topology.

 We can use the following topologies for this design.